-The number of units reflects what you invested less the deductions involved in setting up and looking after your Plan, whilst the unit price reflects the return on the fund option (less any tax deducted) you have invested in.
-During the first 26 weeks of investment, or following a fund switch, it will reflect the effect of us using the 'underlying price'.
+The number of units reflects what you invested less the deductions involved in setting up and looking after your plan, whilst the unit price reflects the return on the fund option (less any tax deducted) you have invested in.
+During the first 26 weeks of investment, or following a fund switch, it will normally reflect the effect of us using the 'underlying price' on day 1 and a 'gradual averaged price' from day 2 onwards to gradually smooth returns.
 After the first 26 weeks of investment, or following a fund switch, it will normally reflect the effect of us using the 'averaged price' to smooth returns.
 More details can be found in your Plan Conditions.